djhagler/multivar-devel/README.md

 Acknowledgements

-Chase Reuter was a statistical programmer who created or contributed to some of the R scripts included in the package.
+Chase Reuter created the initial version of some of the R scripts included in the package.

 This package uses a publicly available matlab function, randindex.m, written by David Corney: https://www.mathworks.com/matlabcentral/mlc-downloads/downloads/submissions/6072/versions/1/previews/image_mva/Clustering/RandIndex.m/index.html